The Site

 The educational part of the project will not only provide knowledge about the cultural heritage from the Late Antiquity, but also will provide the opportunity for the volunteers to become acquainted to the region of Dobrudga.
 It will include a hike to the canyon of the river Suha Reka and a guided tour of the picturesque rock-hewn monasteries nearby.
 During the project the volunteers will be living in an original Dobrudga village and will get to know the local community who are ancestors of the Crimean Tatars.
 The Crimean Tatars are a minority which settled on Bulgarian lands in the 18th and 19th centuries and have managed to preserve their traditions and identity.

-The project will take place from July, 14th, to July, 28th, 2019 and is organized by the local Regional History Museum Dobrich, in partnership with European Heritage Volunteers.
+The project was organized by the local Regional History Museum Dobrich, in partnership with European Heritage Volunteers.

 European Heritage Volunteers